National Periodic Test: History

 On February 3, 2011, the FCC announced plans and procedures for national EAS tests, which involve all television and radio stations connected to the EAS, as well as all cable and satellite services in the United States.
 They are not relayed on the NOAA Weather Radio (NOAA/NWS) network as it is an initiation-only network and does not receive messages from the PEP network.
 The national test would transmit and relay an Emergency Action Notification on November 9, 2011 at 2:00 p.m.
 EST.

 The Federal Communications Commission found that only half of the participants received the message via Integrated Public Alert and Warning System, and some "failed to receive or retransmit alerts due to erroneous equipment configuration, equipment readiness and upkeep issues, and confusion regarding EAS rules and technical requirements", and that participation among low-power broadcasters was low.
-Many reported visuals or audio missing, and in the case of DirecTV, hearing Lady Gaga music instead.This is due to the fact that DirecTV's channels play music when nothing is airing, and this is still the case for their EAS channel.
+Many reported visuals or audio missing, and in the case of DirecTV, aired Lady Gaga music instead.This is due to the fact that DirecTV's channels play music when nothing is airing, and this is still the case for their EAS channel.
 To reduce viewer confusion, the FCC stated that future national tests would be delivered under the new event code "National Periodic Test" ("NPT"), and list "United States" as its location.

 A second national test, the first classified as an NPT, occurred on September 28, 2016 as part of National Preparedness Month.
 A third national periodic test occurred on September 27, 2017.

 The fourth NPT occurred on October 3, 2018 (delayed from September 20, 2018, due to Hurricane Florence).
 It was preceded by the first mandatory wireless emergency alert test.